VictoriaMetrics/VictoriaMetrics/docs/vmalert.md

      Whether to validate annotation and label templates (default true) -s3.configFilePath string
      Path to file with S3 configs.
 Configs are loaded from default location if not set.
      See https://docs.aws.amazon.com/general/latest/gr/aws-security-credentials.html .
 This flag is available only in Enterprise binaries.
-See https://docs.victoriametrics.com/enterprise/
+See {{% ref "./enterprise.md" %}}
   -s3.configProfile string
      Profile name for S3 configs.
 If no set, the value of the environment variable will be loaded (AWS_PROFILE or AWS_DEFAULT_PROFILE), or if both not set, DefaultSharedConfigProfile is used.
 This flag is available only in Enterprise binaries.
-See https://docs.victoriametrics.com/enterprise/
+See {{% ref "./enterprise.md" %}}
   -s3.credsFilePath string
      Path to file with GCS or S3 credentials.
 Credentials are loaded from default locations if not set.
      See https://cloud.google.com/iam/docs/creating-managing-service-account-keys and https://docs.aws.amazon.com/general/latest/gr/aws-security-credentials.html .
 This flag is available only in Enterprise binaries.
-See https://docs.victoriametrics.com/enterprise/
+See {{% ref "./enterprise.md" %}}
   -s3.customEndpoint string
      Custom S3 endpoint for use with S3-compatible storages (e.g. MinIO).
 S3 is used if not set.
 This flag is available only in Enterprise binaries.
-See https://docs.victoriametrics.com/enterprise/
+See {{% ref "./enterprise.md" %}}
   -s3.forcePathStyle
      Prefixing endpoint with bucket name when set false, true by default.
 This flag is available only in Enterprise binaries.
-See https://docs.victoriametrics.com/enterprise/ (default true)
+See {{% ref "./enterprise.md" %}} (default true)
   -tls array
      Whether to enable TLS for incoming HTTP requests at the given -httpListenAddr (aka https). -tlsCertFile and -tlsKeyFile must be set if -tls is set.
 See also -mtls
      Supports array of values separated by comma or specified via multiple flags.
      Empty values are set to false.
   -tlsAutocertCacheDir string
      Directory to store TLS certificates issued via Let's Encrypt.
 Certificates are lost on restarts if this flag isn't set.
 This flag is available only in Enterprise binaries.
-See https://docs.victoriametrics.com/enterprise/
+See {{% ref "./enterprise.md" %}}
   -tlsAutocertEmail string
      Contact email for the issued Let's Encrypt TLS certificates.
 See also -tlsAutocertHosts and -tlsAutocertCacheDir .This flag is available only in Enterprise binaries.
-See https://docs.victoriametrics.com/enterprise/
+See {{% ref "./enterprise.md" %}}
   -tlsAutocertHosts array
      Optional hostnames for automatic issuing of Let's Encrypt TLS certificates.
 These hostnames must be reachable at -httpListenAddr .
 The -httpListenAddr must listen tcp port 443 .
 The -tlsAutocertHosts overrides -tlsCertFile and -tlsKeyFile .
 See also -tlsAutocertEmail and -tlsAutocertCacheDir .
 This flag is available only in Enterprise binaries.
-See https://docs.victoriametrics.com/enterprise/
+See {{% ref "./enterprise.md" %}}
      Supports an array of values separated by comma or specified via multiple flags.
      Value can contain comma inside single-quoted or double-quoted string, {}, [] and () braces.
   -tlsCertFile array